AkariPulse/Akari-gitsdk/README.md

 ## Burn Dashboard

+> [!IMPORTANT]
-The Burn Dashboard gives transparent on-chain visibility into how `$AKARI` is burned and how treasury allocations move
+> The Burn Dashboard gives transparent on-chain visibility into how `$AKARI` is burned and how treasury allocations move

 ### Dashboard focus